arjuns-code-center/G.L.I.M.P.S.E/navphy_ws/basic_mobile_robot/README.md

 Suppose you know the starting point of an object.
 You wish to know where the object will be in the future.
 To do this, you will make an estimate.
 But how do you make that estimate?
 You will need to know something about the system, like the dynamics of it.
 If you know how the object is moving, you will be able to mathematically obtain its location in the future, given you know how long into the future you are extrapolating.
 But in the real world, this measure of the object's movement is noisy.
 As the time into the future increases, so does the uncertainty associated with the location of the object.

 But, it is still possible to make an estimate of the object's location using probability and odometry measurements.
 This is what the Kalman Filter does.
+It makes the assumption of linear motion model and environment, both modelled by a Gaussian.
 It uses the covariances associated with each source of odometry, and models the object's future locations using a probabilistic approach.
 This process does involve some level of noise, but will be accurate to a margin.

-An extended Kalman filter is used when the measurements are noisy and there is uncertainty associated with the accuracy of each source of odometry.
+An extended Kalman filter is used when the measurement and motion model are not linear.
 Since our wheel encoders do not account for wheel slippage, and our IMU can be noisy, and our LiDAR is not the best quality, it is possible that one or more of these readings are wrong.
-Our EKF node accounts for this error using covariances of each source and fuses all the odometry information together.
+Additionally, our motion may not be linear at times, so we will not have a way to model that using the Kalman Filter.

 ![image](https://github.com/Samalmeida1028/sdp-team-12/assets/41523488/ba99deaf-5d88-48d2-91d7-bec8f73e0685)